KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 * Fix some issues with tooltips.
 * Fix EntryCostModifiers not interacting correctly with PartUpgrades.
 * Use independent throttle, if active, when determining if an engine is throttled up.
+* No longer include dependent mods in the archive - CKAN installs them for you.

 v13.2.0
 * Switch to showing effective tank volume, rather than liters at STP, of propellants in the autofill buttons.
 Solves the "autofill with 99% pressurant" UI bug.